witchdocsec/hookline/attack-types/Spoofed-SSL-TLS-Certs/readme.md

-here we will include methdos for spoofing SSL/CLS 'server' certs
+here we will include methdos for spoofing SSL/CLS 'server' cert values